On integral rigidity in Seiberg-Witten theory: Gluing formulas in the non-separating case

 where $\textup{Tr}$ denotes the supertrace (or `alternating trace'). \end{prop}

 One should compare this with the case of a separating hypersurface treated in the \cite[Proposition 3.9.3]{KM}; in particular, in the same way that result allows the pieces to have $b^+=0$, our proposition also holds when $W$ is negative definite.
-The proof of this self-gluing result follows very closely the separating case discussed in \cite[Chapter $32$]{KM}, and involves comparing the isomorphism between $\mathit{HM}_{*}(Y,\spin;\Gamma_\eta)$ and some corresponding Floer homology groups with non-balanced perturbations (which only involves irreducible solutions). \\

-A similar gluing formula holds in the case of a $4$-manifold $X$ with $b^+=1$ containing a non-separating hypersurface $Y$.
+The proof of this self-gluing result very closely follows the separating case discussed in \cite[Chapter $32$]{KM}, and involves comparing the isomorphism between $\mathit{HM}_{\bullet}(Y,\spin_Y;\Gamma_\eta)$ and some corresponding Floer homology groups with non-balanced perturbations (which only involves irreducible solutions) introduced in \cite[Chapter $30$]{KM}.
+Regarding the analytical aspects of the proof, even though \cite{KM} only deals with gluing results for moduli spaces under neck-stretching along separating hypersurfaces (see Chapters $26$ and $31$), the proofs of the relevant statements carry over to the non-separating setup without significant difficulties. \begin{remark} We will be only considering spin$^c$ structures which are torsion in the rest of the paper, so we can equivalently work with the uncompleted version of the groups $\mathit{HM}_*(Y, \spin_Y; \Gamma_\eta)$. \end{remark} A similar gluing formula holds in the case of a $4$-manifold $X$ with $b^+=1$ containing a non-separating hypersurface $Y$.
 In this setup one needs to be careful because there are two (usually distinct) invariants depending on the side of the wall one is looking at.
-On the other hand, in the situation of interest to us we have the following.
+On the other hand, in the situation of torsion spin$^c$ structures which is of interest to us we have the following.